realjf/logc/README.md

 # logc

-A simple header-only logging library in c
+A simple header-only logging library in C

 ### Usage